Blayung/liberated-chat/README.md

 # Liberated Chat

 ## What is this?
-It is probably the simplest minecraft spigot plugin that disables chat reporting.
+This probably is the simplest minecraft spigot plugin that disables chat reporting.

 **This plugin currently supports all minecraft versions from 1.19 to 1.20.6.**